willfarrell/aws-wishlist/README.md

 ## CloudFront
 - [ ] TLS 1.3 Only option
 - [ ] Origin Shield Support in Canada (https://www.foxy.io/blog/cloudfront-vs-cloudflare-and-how-to-reduce-response-times-for-both-by-35/)
-- [ ] Response Header Policy (easier to meet security best practice and reduce header size):
+- [ ] Response Header Policy (easier to meet security best practice and reduce header size) (workarounds, add more behaviours or set to single char):
   - Unable to set headers to blank (ie `Server`, `X-Powered-By`)
-  - `Content-Security-Policy` incorrectly applies to non-html (workaround, add more behaviours)
+  - `Content-Security-Policy` incorrectly applies to non-html
   - Add support for `Permissions-Policy`, apply to html and js files only
   - Add support to `Report-To`, apply to html files only
   - Maybe there needs to be an option to set the mime types a header should be applied to